-The UNESCO Man and the Biosphere program is an overarching mechanism that aligns with our regions existing vision, to be Australia's most sustainable region - Healthy.
+The UNESCO Man and the Biosphere program is an overarching mechanism that aligns with the Sunshine Coast existing vision, to be Australia's most sustainable region - Healthy.
 Smart.
 Creative.

-It also aligns with outcomes, targets, policy directions and actions within Sunshine Coast Council's three long term strategies (Figure 13.6) that address sustainable development for the region.
+It also aligns with outcomes, targets, policy directions and actions within Sunshine Coast Regional Council's three long term strategies (Figure 13.6) that address sustainable development for the region.

-Figure 13.6: Alignment with existing Sunshine Coast's three long term strategies; the Community Strategy 2019-2041, Environment and Liveability Strategy 2017 and Regional Economic Development Strategy 2013-2033.
+Figure 13.6: Alignment with existing Sunshine Coast three long term strategies; the Community Strategy 2019-2041, Environment and Liveability Strategy 2017 and Regional Economic Development Strategy 2013-2033.

-Therefore, the sustainable development objectives for the proposed biosphere lie within Sunshine Coast Council's long term strategies that seek to achieve the vision for the region.
-An overview of the objectives of the three long term strategies is presented in Table 13.1.
+Therefore, the sustainable development objectives for the proposed biosphere lie within Sunshine Coast Regional Council's long term strategies.
+An overview of three long term strategy objectives is presented in Table 13.1.